MicroEJ/docs/VEEPortingGuide/uiReleaseNotes.rst

 **STM32 Chrom-ART**

-The DMA2D C module `com.microej.clibrary.llimpl(display-dma2d)`_ targets the STM32 CPU that provide the Chrom-ART accelerator.
+The DMA2D C module `com.microej.clibrary.llimpl(display-dma2d)`_ targets the STM32 CPU that provides the Chrom-ART accelerator.

 The following table describes the accelerated features: